ArgonDesign/alogic/doc/expr.md

 # Expressions

-Alogic supports the same kind of expressions, using the same syntax as Verilog, with a few restrictions.
+Alogic supports the same kind of expressions (and using the same syntax) as Verilog, with a few restrictions.
 These are documented in this section.

 ### Unary operators